Roboy/ss18_talk_to_two/speaker_diarization/README.md

 ## Pre-requisites
-Speaker diarization is an ipython notebook running only in python 2.7, so please make sure that you have a working python 2.7 environment set up in anaconda before you continue.
+Speaker diarization is an ipython notebook running only in python 2.7, so please make sure that you have a working python 2.7 environment set up and a program that can run ipython notebooks e.g. anaconda before you continue.

 You need to make sure that you have some dependencies installed or install them.
 Those are the Linux installing commands, but you can also install everything on windows: